jcgknudson/textcel/README.md

 If you fall into these categories then this project may be interesting to you

-<NAME FORTHCOMING> is a project that offers simple metadata about text conversations and analyzes things like:
+Textcel is a project that offers simple metadata about text conversations and analyzes things like:

 <ADD FEATURES>